Swarali-Zore/Trackzen/README.md

 # 🧠 TrackZen – All-in-One Productivity App

-**TrackZen** is a personal productivity companion, built to manage everything in one place — tasks, notes, and workouts.
-I always found it frustrating to switch between different apps just to stay organized, so created this all-in-one tool to simplify it.
+**TrackZen** is a smart, unified platform designed to simplify your daily routine by combining task management, note-taking, and fitness tracking, all in one place.
+Instead of juggling multiple apps for your to-do lists, personal notes, and workouts, TrackZen helps you stay focused and organized through a clean, responsive dashboard.

 With TrackZen, you can:
 - Manage daily tasks 🗂️